tpm2dev/tpm.dev.tutorials/Intro/README.md

  - using PCRs to attest to system state
  - using policies and sealed-to-PCRs objects to attest to authentication events on the system
- - using restricted keys to authenticate a TPM and bind it to its host
+ - using restricted keys and cryptographic object naming to authenticate a TPM and bind it to its host
  - delivering key material to authenticated systems via their TPMs
  - unlocking resources following successful attestation
  - authorization of devices onto a network